fuzziqersoftware/resource_dasm/README.md

         not an already-extracted resource.
 If you give a clut on the command line, render_sprite will decode the graphics as color; otherwise it will decode them as monochrome.
+    *6: shap resources contain 3D models and 2D top-down projections of them.
+        When given a shap resource, render_sprite produces an STL file for the 3D model and an SVG file for the 2D top-down view.

 ### Game map generators